 A trial court has wide discretion in awarding a spouse his or her share of community property, including reimbursement and economic contribution.
 See Zieba v.
 Martin, 928 S.W.2d 782, 789-90 (Tex.
 App.-Houston [14th Dist.]
 1996, no writ) (op. on reh'g); see generally Jensen v.
 Jensen, 665 S.W.2d 107 (Tex.
 1984).
 A money judgment is a distinct remedy, exclusive of reimbursement, that may be used by the trial court for the wronged spouse to recoup the value of his or her share of community property.
 See Schlueter v.
 Schlueter, 975 S.W.2d 584, 588-89 (Tex.
 1998); see also Murff, 615 S.W.2d at 699 (allowing money judgment against husband in division of community property where he had substantial sums in savings before separation that had disappeared by the time of trial).
-Contrary to Sharma's assertions, the trial court in this case did not reimburse the community property, i.e., her community share of the trust income.
+Contrary to Sharma's assertions, the trial court in this case did not reimburse the community estate with the value of the trust income.
+Instead, the trial court awarded Routh a money judgment that directly refers to the specific amount of lost community property, i.e., her community share of the trust income.

 As discussed above, the trial court properly characterized the trust income as community property.
-Thereafter, the trial court was entitled to award Routh, by way of a money judgment, her share of the trust income that was wrongfully depleted by Sharma.10 Accordingly, we conclude that the trial court did not abuse its discretion in awarding a money judgment to Routh for the value of her share of the trust income.See Schlueter, 975 S.W.2d at 588-89.
+Thereafter, the trial court was entitled to award Routh, by way of a money judgment, her share of the trust income that was wrongfully depleted by Sharma.
+Accordingly, we conclude that the trial court did not abuse its discretion in awarding a money judgment to Routh for the value of her share of the trust income.
+See Schlueter, 975 S.W.2d at 588-89.
 We overrule Sharma's fifth issue.